 How to Prepare for Pregnancy Three Months Before

-- See Your Doc: Scheduling a preconception check-up for you and your partner is the very first step you should take when you’re preparing for pregnancy.
-Your doctor will discuss your health history, medications you’re currently taking, vaccinations you may need, along with steps that you can take to prevent certain birth defects.
+Scheduling a preconception check-up for you and your partner is the very first step you should take when you’re preparing for pregnancy.
+Your doctor will discuss your health history, medications you are currently taking, vaccinations you may need, along with steps that you can take to prevent certain birth defects.
 If your doctor misses any of these talking points, speak up!
 They’re there to help put you on the fast track to a healthy pregnancy.

 If you’re taking an oral contraceptive, you may want to consider stopping now.
 Most women start their periods again a few weeks after they stop using the pill, however, others find it can take a couple of months before they return to their regular ovulation cycles.
 Just remember that if you’ve stopped taking the pill and are not yet ready to conceive, using a backup form of barrier birth control, like condoms, is the way to go.

 How to Prepare for Pregnancy Two Months Before

-- Up Your Veggie Game: It’s no surprise that eating healthy helps with getting pregnant.
+It’s no surprise that eating healthy helps with getting pregnant.
 But here’s why – a well-balanced diet is important to supply the nutrients necessary for your body to grow, replace worn-out tissue and provide energy.
 All key factors in making a baby.
-So, load up on fruits, veggies, whole grains and lean proteins.
-And do your best at limiting foods that are high in sugar and fat.
+So, load up on organic fruits, veggies, whole grains and lean proteins.
+And do your best in limiting foods that are high in sugar and fat.
 Try not to overdo a good thing and stress yourself out.
 Moderation is everything when you’re preparing for pregnancy.

-- Check-In with Yourself: We all feel worried, anxious, sad or stressed every now and then—it’s part of being human.
+We all feel worried, anxious, sad or stressed every now and then—it’s part of being human.
 But if these feelings are interfering with your daily life, don’t hesitate to find the support you need.
-Talk with your doctor or a health professional.
+Talk with your doctor or a health professional about treatment options.
 Even if your mental health is in check, practicing meditation can be an incredibly proactive tool when you’re preparing for pregnancy—from lowering stress to sleeping better, it’s a mindfulness technique that you can tap into even from an app.

-How to Prepare for Pregnancy 1 Month Before
+How to Prepare for Pregnancy One Month Before

-- Avoid Toxins: Synthetic chemicals, metals, fertilizer, bug spray and even cat feces found around the home and/or at work can harm your reproductive system, making it more difficult to get pregnant.
-These toxins can affect your partner, too.
+Synthetic chemicals, metals, fertilizer, bug spray and even cat feces found around the home and/or at work can harm your reproductive system, making it more difficult to get pregnant.
+These toxins can also affect your partner, too.
 Check in with your work provider about conditions and ask your doctor about what you can do to protect yourself.